na-na-hi/renget/archive/Darkfantasy109.md

 ##Contact & Other links
 Wanna contact me with suggestions or anything else?
 Here's my burner: Darkfantasy109@proton.me I also appreciate all logs and feedback!
-**I am not in any public discord nor am I active in any public social media.**
+I'm also on pygmalion.chat's new site: https://pygmalion.chat/ **I'm not on any public discord server, nor am I interested in joining any sekrit clubs.**

 Wanna check out other /aicg/ botmakers?
 Here's a handy link! https://rentry.org/charcardrentrylist